dominodatalab/domino-research/checkpoint/README.md

 - Data scientists request that a model version be promoted to a deployment stage (e.g. Staging or Production).
   This creates a _Promote Request_.
 - Team members can then review this request, with changes in any parameters and metrics highlighted.
-- Once the request is approved, the model stage is updated in the model registy.
+- Once the request is approved, the model stage is updated in the model registry.

 With checkpoint installed, promoted Model Versions are reviewed and can be trusted.
 This means you can (and should) trigger automated updates to your model hosting/inference infra when versions are promoted.